kevin-mau/credit_risk_resampling/README.md

 ## Summary

 According to the balanced accuracy score, model 2 would be the better model.
-The performance is not the only factor to weigh on as it is more important for us to predict the value of 1, meaning the loan has a high risk of defaulting.
+The performance is not the only factor to weigh on as it is more important for us to predict the value of 1: the loan has a high risk of defaulting.
 In random oversampling, we randomly select instances of the risky loans class and add them to the training set until we’ve balanced the majority (healthy loans) and minority classes (the risky loans).
 Since it artificially increases the number of instances in the minority class, it increases the frequency of the 1 values.
 That trains the model to tend to correctly predict all the true 1 values (to have a higher recall).
 But, this happens at the expense of tending to overestimate the frequency of the 1 values (to have a lower precision).
 Since our model is dealing with risky defaulting loans, the trade-off is justified as it is more important